pedrochans/hackathon-inditex-data-recommender/README.md

 Difficulty   ➡️   Medium

 Expected solution time ➡️ 8 hours.
-It is essential to complete your solution within this timeframe, as it is a critical performance indicator used by the hiring company to evaluate your work.
-The timer will begin when you click the start button and will stop upon your submission.
+However, if you need more time, it will not affect your score.
+The timer will begin when you click the start button and will stop upon your submission

 ---